top of page

 3. Failing to Address a Real Problem

 Take M&M’s as an example.
-Instead of merely branding themselves as tasty candy-coated chocolate, they addressed a practical concern: chocolate that melts and makes a mess.
-Their famous slogan, “Melts in your mouth, not in your hands,” instantly communicated why their product was different—and better—for people on the go, and any parent can see why this would be an apparent 'less mess' winner for kids.
+Instead of merely branding themselves as tasty candy-coated chocolate, they focus on a common concern: chocolate that melts and makes a mess.
+Their famous slogan, “Melts in your mouth, not in your hands,” communicates why their product is better for people on the go.
+Any parent can see why this would be beneficial for kids.
+Your product should do the same.
+Tie your positioning to a problem your audience faces.
+This creates an emotional connection that can drive conversions.

 4. Focusing on Features Instead of Benefits